 - "Standard on the higher-trim SV model is a sleek infotainment system with a 7-inch color screen and visually appealing buttons and dials that are just as at home in vehicles from Nissan's Infiniti luxury division." -- Kelley Blue Book

 - "Navigation system is easy to use, and does not complicate audio functions." -- Consumer Guide (2013)

 - "The instrument binnacle is intelligently designed and filled with big, legible gauges, exactly what one would need if you were to take Nissan up on its renewed 4DSC (Four-Door Sports Car) boast." -- Autoblog (2010)

 The Maxima has 14.2 cubic feet of trunk space, which is above average for an upscale midsize car.
 Reviewers say that there’s plenty of room and a wide trunk opening.
 S and base SV models come with a 60/40 split-folding rear seat to expand cargo capacity.
 SV models with the Premium or Sport package have rear bucket seats that feature a center pass-through, but do not fold.

 - "Maxima has a wide-opening trunk lid and a moderately low liftover height." -- Consumer Guide (2013)

 - "Out back the Maxima's trunk offers a healthy 14.2 cubic feet of cargo room." -- Edmunds (2012)

 Next Steps: Nissan Maxima

-- Find low financing rates for the Nissan Maxima
+- View the best prices for the 2014 Nissan Maxima

 - See Upscale Midsize Cars rankings